Nateshbv/Nateshbv.github.io/Contact.md

 ## You can reach me at:

 Dept. of Computer Science and Engineering,
-Indian Institute of Information Technology
+Indian Institute of Information Technology Raichur
 Wadavatti, Gadwal Road
 Raichur – 584102, Karnataka, India.